-- Open all project STR files (Ctrl+F8) Opens all BGMN structure files (.str) referenced in the current project's control file (.sav) in new pages. - Close all project STR files (Ctrl+F7) Closes all BGMN structure files (.str) shown in the current project. - Edit all project STR files Opens a dialog allowing to modify the refinement state of all (or a selection of) STR files used in the current project. - Set Internal Standard Allows to define one refined phase as internal standard phase with a given quantity.
+- Open all project STR files (Ctrl+F8) Opens all BGMN structure files (\.str) referenced in the current project's control file (\.sav) in new pages. - Close all project STR files (Ctrl+F7) Closes all BGMN structure files (\.str) shown in the current project. - Edit all project STR files Opens a dialog allowing to modify the refinement state of all (or a selection of) STR files used in the current project. - Set Internal Standard Allows to define one refined phase as internal standard phase with a given quantity.
 The calculation of phase quantities will be changed to apply the internal standard correction, and the standard phase will no longer be shown in the summary table. - Unset Internal Standard Reverts the internal standard calculation of refined phase quantities.
 All phases will be shown in the summary table in quantities normalized to the sum of all phases. - Refinement Presets Lists all refinement presets to create refinement control files.
 Select one of them to apply the preset to the current project.
 More information on refinement presets is given in part 2 of the user manual. - Save as Refinement Preset...
 Creates a new refinement preset from the currently loaded project.
 More information on refinement presets is given in part 2 of the user manual. - Save Project Backup (Ctrl+B) Creates a ZIP compressed archive of the current project.
 The file name is determined automatically as projectBasename-YYYYMMDD-hhmm.zip.
 It will be stored inside the current project's working directory.
 The archive includes the raw data file, all instrument files, structure files, and output files of the project. - Save Project Backup As...(Ctrl+Shift+B) Creates a ZIP compressed archive of the current project.
 The file name and path can be selected by the user.
 The archive includes the raw data file, all instrument files, structure files, and output files of the project.
-The ZIP archives can be stored as a backup or shared with other users, as they contain all project relevant data. - Open File Manager (F4) Opens a file manager at the current project's location.
+The ZIP archives can be stored as a backup or shared with other users, as they contain all project relevant data. - Edit Excel Export Opens a dialog to configure the export of refinement results to Excel.
+This option is only available on Windows.